 fsutil fsinfo statistics c:

-To display the available free space on volume C: (in bytes), run the following to view disk space:
+To display how much free space is available free space on volume C: (in bytes), run the following to view disk space:

 fsutil volume diskfree c: